Patella Chondromalacia and Runners Knee

 - Teenagers; (especially girls) where rapid growth is causing structural changes to the legs and knees.

-What are the Signs and Symptoms of Chondromalacia?
+Signs and Symptoms of Chondromalacia?

 The major symptom of patella chondromalacia is pain in the area around the kneecap.
 Activities like walking, running and especially squatting, kneeling or jumping will cause increased pain and discomfort.